Nghiait123456/SystemDesignBigProject/PayPalEwallet/README.md

 the checkout. </br>

 At this point, the Purchase Follow flow has been completed, I would like to clarify some bottleneck issues.
-A system like MasterCard can have many millions of orders a day, and an order must be kept for at least several years for audit.
+A system like PayPal can have many millions of orders a day, and an order must be kept for at least several years for audit.
-In 10 years, MasterCard has 10 * 365 * 5 * 10 ^6 orders, this terrible number is the bottleneck of mysql.
+In 10 years, PayPal has 10 * 365 * 5 * 10 ^6 orders, this terrible number is the bottleneck of mysql.
 DB is too
 large will affect mysql's ability to work normally, migration is required.
 There are many solutions for this, the most common being cold and hot databases.
 Orders that are in a final, immutable state can be backed up to warm or cold mysql clusters.
 Here, these orders no longer have the ability to change status, it is just a request to read information, and